Mattias1/ddd-draughts/QueryBuilder-README.md

 ```
 Note that the id is not parameterized, because it's a `long` type, and therefore safe.
 This will
 give you a performance boost for large where in lists.
+Also note that if you forget the where clause, it'll throw an exception.
-You can turn this off if you want (provide an option in the Init).
+You can turn these [options](/QueryBuilder-Options.md) off if you want.

 A more complicated example:
 ```